 - In a real life example, a Belgian woman named Els Clottemans was convicted of murder in 2010 for killing a romantic rival by cutting her parachutes' suspension lines (the cords which connect the canopy to risers).
 She got 30 years' prison sentence on basis of mental illness.

 - Happened in the US military in 2003 — a Marine was sentenced to twenty years after being caught sabotaging his service mates' parachutes and attempting to frame another innocent Marine.
 See the article.

-- In 2018, a British soldier was convicted of trying to kill his wife by sabotging her parachutes.
+- In 2018, a British soldier was convicted of trying to kill his wife by sabotaging her parachutes.

 - Note that strafing a bailed-out combat aviator while under parachute - or strafing his canopy so he plummets to his death - is a genuine War Crime.
 The rationale is that he is totally helpless and cannot possibly take any offensive action in his current state; this is why the same laws do not apply to paratroopers, for whom parachuting is part of their method of attack.